angry-werner/cas-playground/readme.md

 This is just implemented as I went along.
 Error handling, modularisation etc. were not thought of.
 Testing was attempted but I found out I had to take a decision, before I could start.

+Node is v8.1.4 and linting is done for ES6.

 Obviously there is a lot more to do:
 * Using the twitter ids set in the database to configure the push API
 * Write tests